phthallo/pyflagoras/addingflags.md

 # Adding flags

 To add a flag, you will need a `.svg` file of the flag's design.
 You can see some [here](https://commons.wikimedia.org/wiki/Category:SVG_flags_of_LGBT)!
-Furthermore, you will need the flag's **name**, **alias** and **ID**.
-For flags which have multiple designs, such as the multiple lesbian flags, please include a descriptor in the alias and ID to distinguish it from the other flags.
+Furthermore, you will need to select the flag's **name**, **alias** and **ID**.
+For flags which have multiple designs, such as the multiple lesbian flags, please include a descriptor and/or year of release in the alias and ID to distinguish it from the other flags.

 | Term | Definition | Example |
 | ---- | ---------- | ------- |